Radial Duality Part I: Foundations: Abstract

 \section{Abstract}

 Renegar~\cite{Renegar2016} introduced a novel approach to transforming generic conic optimization problems into unconstrained, uniformly Lipschitz continuous minimization.
 We introduce {\it radial transformations} generalizing these ideas, equipped with an entirely new motivation and development that avoids any reliance on convex cones or functions.
-Perhaps of greatest practical importance, this facilitates the development of new families of projection-free first-order methods applicable even in the presence of nonconvex objectives and constraint sets.
+Of practical importance, this facilitates the development of new families of projection-free first-order methods applicable even in the presence of nonconvex objectives and constraint sets.
 Our generalized construction of this radial transformation uncovers that it is dual (i.e., self-inverse) for a wide range of functions including all concave objectives.
-This gives a powerful new duality relating optimization problems to their radially dual problem.
+This gives a new duality relating optimization problems to their radially dual problem.
 For a broad class of functions, we characterize continuity, differentiability, and convexity under the radial transformation as well as develop a calculus for it.
-This radial duality provides a strong foundation for designing projection-free radial optimization algorithms, which is carried out in the second part of this work.
+This radial duality provides a foundation for designing projection-free radial optimization algorithms, which is carried out in the second part of this work. \keywords{Optimization \and First-Order Methods \and Projection-free Methods \and Nonsmooth \and Projective Transformations}